chihacknight/chihacknight.org/_posts/events/2017-02-14-potluck-open-hack.md

 There will be no presentation this week.
 Instead, we're going to have another civic hacking potluck!
 If you'd like to bring drinks, snacks or desserts, [fill out your name and what you're bringing here](https://docs.google.com/spreadsheets/d/1tZOLTZDar7wKlkUrvNF9-_EDT65G2ezaCaTjbX-aWSU/edit#gid=0)!
 We'll provide the usual empanadas too.

 While we eat, we'll build, share, and learn about civic tech!

+**ASL** This event will have an American Sign Language interpreter.